Franco-Diaz-Licham/RetailStoreApp/README.md

 # Retail Store App Project
 Retail Store App is a simple e-commerce application developed using Angular 18 and .NET 8 Web API that replicates a conventional e-commerce application allowing users to buy products online.
-It allows the user to register and create an account, edit their profile page, order any products and view their order history.
+It allows users to register and create an account, order any products and view their order history.
 This project was based on Neil Cummings' Full-stack development course.

 # App Features
 * **User Authentication:** Secure registration and authentication process using Microsoft Identity.